Our latest news

 The latest from our portfolio

 Immaterial (founded in 2015), develops revolutionary metal organic frameworks (MOFs), offering the lowest cost capture adsorption solution in the carbon capture industry.
 MOFs are a customisable porous material that can selectively adsorb and release any target gas in the smallest footprint.
-Immaterial's proprietary R&D platform slashes the developmental time of MOFs from years to months while simultaneously reducing the costs.
-Their technology is the future of carbon capture and gas separation & purification, enabling gigatons of CO2 capture globally.
+Their technology is the future of carbon capture and gas separation & purification, enabling gigatons of CO2 capture.

 Quino Energy (founded in 2021), is a developer of a water-based flow battery that stores electrical energy in organic molecules called quinones, for commercial and grid-scale applications.
 The technology provides a unique combination of low-cost energy storage, true fire safety, rapid scalability, and local manufacturability.